 where the court has a three point line.

-Half-Time: All grade levels have a 5 minute half-time.
+Half-Time: All grade levels have a 3 to 5 minute half-time.

 players must wear team color shirts with numbers on the back.
 Any

 color shorts may be worn.
-Shirts must be tucked in and short must
+Shirts must be tucked in and shorts must

 Writing on the shirts, cutting the sleeves or shirts, or